 8:30 a.m. to 5 p.m..

-The Veterinary Clinic will be closed for Marin Luther King Day, Monday,
+The Veterinary Clinic will be closed on President's Day, Monday, February 20

 The Marin Humane Society Veterinary Clinic provides vet care for all animals within the shelter system—some of whom are stray, orphaned, or victims in humane cases.